 Stay in a 'satellite' resort: Satellite resorts are small, quiet resorts that are linked to larger resorts by ski lifts or buses.
 The locations are slightly inconvenient and the après-ski scene is minimal, but you will save money on accommodation, food and hire and have access to all the same ski slopes as those in the main resort.

 Book extras beforehand: If you haven’t got equipment hire and ski passes included in your package, booking in advance online is usually much cheaper than buying in resort.
 If you go skiing regularly, buying some of your own gear is worth the one-off expense, especially if you find some decent second-hand equipment.

 Get into shape: Skiing is a high-intensity sport, and you’ll find it much easier to get into if you’re physically fit.
 Cardio like running or cycling are great for building stamina, while squats and lunges will help to strengthen the muscles in your legs.

 Do your resort research: Check that the resort you’re considering is suitable for beginners.
 Ski maps are colour-coded to show the difficulty of the pistes; green and blue indicate easy routes while black and red are only suitable for experienced skiers.
-Pick a resort with plenty of blue and green slopes so you have lots of slope options.
+Pick a ski break with plenty of blue and green slopes so you have lots of options.

-Italy: Italian ski resorts are typically a lot cheaper than the French resorts, and a lot quieter!
+Italy: Ski resorts in Italy are typically a lot cheaper than the French resorts, and a lot quieter!
 You can replace all the carbs you burn off on the slopes with big helpings of pizza and pasta, but the resorts can be less accessible in terms of flights.

-Bulgaria: Bulgaria beats most European resorts on price for accommodation, food, ski passes and equipment hire, and is great for beginner slopes, so it’s a good budget option for your first ski holiday!
-However the resorts aren’t as varied, and for the time being flights are limited.
+Bulgaria: Bulgaria beats most European resorts on price for accommodation, food, ski passes and equipment hire.
+It is great for beginner slopes, so it’s a good budget option for your first ski break!
+However the resorts aren’t as varied and for the time being, flights are limited.